 I usually try to give my readers a reasonable estimate of what they can expect to earn for the work from home gigs I talk about.
 But it’s a tough question in this case because there are so many types of roles in the insurance industry and their compensation differs considerably.

-That said, here’s a quick list of the average annual salary for each of the roles I listed above, according to Salary.com.
+That said, here’s a quick list of the average annual salary as of September 2022 for each of the roles I listed above, according to Salary.com.

 Note that these are rough estimates and could differ.
 Adjust your expectations depending on your experience, the company, and whether you’re hired full-time or not.

 Insurance broker: $87,695/yr